 - worldwide, which means that it’s valid anywhere in the world

-- non-exclusive, which means that you can license your content to others
+- non-exclusive, which means that you can licence your content to others

-- royalty-free, which means that there are no fees for this licence
+- royalty-free, which means that there are no monetary fees for this licence

 This licence allows Google to: